vignesh/InterviewPractice/README.md

 # InterviewPractice
 Practice for basic data structures and algorithms.

-Used "Program Interviews Exposed", HackerRank and Geeksforgeeks for reference.
+Used "Program Interviews Exposed", LeetCode, HackerRank and Geeksforgeeks for reference.